Traffic enforcement camera: Legal issues

 Various legal issues arise from such cameras and the laws involved in how cameras can be placed and what evidence is necessary to prosecute a driver varies considerably in different legal systems.

 One issue is the potential conflict of interest when private contractors are paid a commission based on the number of tickets they are able to issue.
 Pictures from the San Diego red light camera systems were ruled inadmissible as court evidence in September 2001.
 The judge said that the "total lack of oversight" and "method of compensation" made evidence from the cameras "so untrustworthy and unreliable that it should not be admitted".

-Some US states and provinces of Canada, such as Alberta, operate "owner liability", where it is the registered owner of the vehicle who is legally responsible for paying all such fines, regardless who was driving the vehicle at the time of the offense, although they do release the owner from liability by identifying the actual driver and that person pays the fine, and in most such jurisdictions, convictions for such traffic offenses do not result in additional consequences for either drivers or owners (such as demerit points) besides the immediate financial consideration of the fine.
-In such jurisdictions, corporations which own vehicles (such as rental car companies) almost invariably require authorized drivers to agree in writing to assume financial responsibly for all such tickets.
+Some US states and provinces of Canada, such as British Columbia, the registered owner of the vehicle who is legally responsible for paying all such fines, regardless who was driving the vehicle at the time of the offense, although the owner is released from liability by identifying the actual driver and that person pays the fine, and in most such jurisdictions, convictions for such traffic offenses do not result in additional consequences for either drivers or owners (such as demerit points) besides the immediate financial consideration of the fine.
+In such jurisdictions, corporations that own vehicles (such as rental car companies) almost invariably require authorized drivers to agree in writing to assume financial responsibly for all such tickets.

 In a few US states (including California), the cameras are set up to get a "face photo" of the driver.
 This has been done because in those states red light camera tickets are criminal violations, and criminal charges must always name the actual violator.
 In California, that need to identify the actual violator has led to the creation of a unique investigatory tool, the fake "ticket".
-In Arizona and Virginia, tickets issued by cameras are unenforceable due to there being no penalty for ignoring them.
-However, acknowledging receipt of such ticket makes it valid and thus enforceable.
 Many states have outlawed the use of traffic enforcement cameras.

 In April 2000, two motorists who were caught speeding in the United Kingdom challenged the Road Traffic Act 1988, which required the keeper of a car to identify the driver at a particular time as being in contradiction to the Human Rights Act 1998 on the grounds that it amounted to a 'compulsory confession', also that since the camera partnerships included the police, local authorities, Magistrates Courts Service (MCS) and Crown Prosecution Service (CPS) which had a financial interest in the fine revenue that they would not get a fair trial.
 Their plea was initially granted by a judge then overturned but was then heard by the European Court of Human Rights (ECtHR), and the European Court of Justice (ECJ).
 In 2007 the European Court of Human Rights found there was no breach of article 6 in requiring the keepers of cars caught speeding on camera to provide the name of the driver.